Business Model and Development Strategies

 Directors' Induction and Continuous Professional Development

 The Directors are briefed on the amendments to or updates on the relevant laws, rules and regulations.
 In addition, the Company encourages the Directors to enrol in a wide range of professional development courses and seminars relating to the Listing Rules, Hong Kong ordinances and corporate governance practices so that they can continuously update and further improve their relevant knowledge and skills.
 Some Directors attended seminars and conferences organized by government authorities, professional bodies and industrial organizations in relation to corporate governance, updates on laws, rules and regulations, accounting, financial, management or other professional skills.
-The Company has organized seminars in April 2016 and August 2016 to brief the Directors on “Legal and Regulatory Updates, Cases and Materials” and “PRC Tax Development on Transactions”, respectively.
+The Company has organized Directors’ training in August 2017 and October 2017 for the Directors on “Legal responsibilities of listed companies’ directors and disclosure of inside information” and “Cybersecurity”, respectively.
 Reading materials have also been provided to the Directors to develop and refresh their professional skills.

 |Li Wai Keung||✓||✓||✓|